philip-andreadis/Seq2point-for-NILM/README.md

 | -sd, --source_domain    | str       | redd        | Which source domain will be used.
 Options are 'redd' or 'ukdale' |
 | -td, --target_domain    | str       | redd        | Which target domain will be used.
 Options are 'redd' or 'ukdale' |
 | -tl, --transfer_learning | bool      | False       | Enable fine tuning                        |

+## Methodology

+The idea is that the network learns to represent the midpoint of the appliance sequence given a window of the total consumption, also referred to as mains, as input.
+Specifically, the input of the network consists of sliding windows of the mains power Yt:t+W −1 and the output is the midpoint element xτ of the corresponding window of the target appliance.
+W represents a predefined window size and τ = t + ⌊W/2⌋.
+Thus, it is assumed that the midpoint element xτ is a nonlinear function of the total consumption window and it is also expected that the value of xτ is connected to the information of the mains before and after it.
+The sequence-to-point approach does not perform se- quence to sequence mapping, but rather defines a neural network f that maps the sliding windows Yt:t+W −1 of the input to the midpoint xτ of the corresponding windows Xt:t+W −1 of the output.
+Hence, the network is modelled as xτ = f (Yt:t+W −1) + ε, where ε is a noise term

 ## Results